FSGpilot/frontend-styleguide/pages/getting-started/developers.md

 Do you have questions or need help with setup?
 Did you run into any weird errors while following these instructions?
 Feel free to open an issue here:

 [https://github.com/18F/web-design-standards/issues](https://github.com/18F/web-design-standards/issues).

-You can also email us directly at [uswebdesignstandards@gsa.gov](mailto:uswebdesignstandards@gsa.gov).

 ## CSS architecture